Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Some immediately responded to our call, mostly those who were either already allies or those that retained a position of neutrality.
 The ones that remained silent were those opposing the Valkyrie and her side of politics.
 We did not wait for them.

 At this point, the summoned lords had rallied a significant number of men.
 They circled around the city perimeter, calling out to any residents who were slow to escape while searching for survivors.
 A quick aerial view by Cornelius using her summon, Hal, showed barely anything left of the once-proud city of Engelberg.

 In my heart, I prayed that the ones I knew managed to escape.
-Cornelius’s announcement that she had found patches of fighting across the area gave hope to us.
+Cornelius suddenly announced that she had found patches of fighting across the area, giving us hope.
 It appeared that the guild knights were still holding on, if barely.

 However, what were they fighting?
 What had the demon invoked?
 We were lacking information as to what had transpired, so it was crucial for us to meet up with those who witnessed this tragedy.
 And so, we stormed into the city via the southern gate.

 “Halt, something approaches!”
 Pietro motioned for us to remain alert.

 I gripped my knife hard, waiting for that ‘something’ to show itself.
 But rather than simply appearing, a blinding flash caused all of us to shield our eyes, followed by the sound of thunder that pounded against our eardrums.
 When I opened my eyes again, a hole in our troops had formed; lightning had struck them, electrocuting a few unlucky people.
 Cornelius had been standing in that spot, but she had shielded herself with ice which staved off the sudden attack.

 She wasted no time responding to it by flinging an ice javelin where she detected the residual mana, the roof of a building still standing.